+Because sushi and sashimi are consumed raw, the bacteria may grow and become dangerous if left out.
+Thus, regardless of any dates, you should NOT eat sushi or sashimi beyond their 24 hour expiration.
 Some sushi is prepared with cooked fish, such as the California roll which uses cooked crab meat, the Philadelphia roll which uses smoked salmon and the tempura shrimp roll which uses deep fried shrimp.
 If the seafood is cooked, it can be eaten for a day or two beyond the 24 hours, but the quality decreases quickly with each day mostly due to the rice losing moisture and becoming hard.

 How to tell if Sushi is bad, rotten or spoiled?

-Beyond saving money, practicing proper hygiene and food safety techniques will help prevent food borne illness.
+Practicing proper hygiene and food safety techniques will help prevent food born illness.
 Basically if it smells at all like fish, it is too old to consume raw... remember, 24 hours.

-Interesting facts about the shelf life of Sushi:
+Interesting facts about Sushi:

 What are our shelf life resources?